Mbilia Bel: 1996–2005: from Yalowa to Belissimo

-M'bilia Bel's fourth studio album, Yalowa, came out in 1996 in the United States under IMA Records.
+Mbilia Bel's fourth studio album, Yalowa, came out in 1996 in the United States under IMA Records.
 The record, which contains ten tracks, was written and arranged by Rigo Star and included a guest appearance by Vivick Matoua.
-Yalowa received praise for its production quality and rich musical support, with JazzTimes magazine lauding its "beautiful melodies".
-In a review for RootsWorld, Opiyo Oloya characterized the album as a "sacrilegious cross-breeding of African and western pop rhythms," noting subtle soukous influences that did not dominate the music.
-After nearly six years in Paris expanding her European audience, M'bilia Bel returned to Zaire in 1996 to re-establish herself in the Zairean music scene.
+Yalowa received praise for its production quality and musical support, with JazzTimes magazine lauding its "beautiful melodies".
+In a review for RootsWorld, Opiyo Oloya characterized the album as a "sacrilegious cross-breeding of African and western pop rhythms", noting subtle soukous influences that did not dominate the music.
+After nearly six years in Paris expanding her European audience, Mbilia Bel returned to Zaire in 1996 to re-establish herself in the Zairean music scene.
 She guest-performed on Simaro Lutumba's 1997 album Trahison, which commemorates thirty-six years of Lutumba's musical and artistic career.
-M'bilia Bel performs the song "Mama Kulutu" in a duet with Pépé Kallé on the album.
+Mbilia Bel performs the song "Mama Kulutu" in a duet with Pépé Kallé on the album.
 The song addresses polygamy, mainly focusing on the grievances of the second wife, who is constantly berated by the first wife.
-That same year, M'bilia Bel was awarded the Best Female Singer by the ACMCO (Association des Chroniqueurs de Musique du Congo).
+That same year, she was awarded the Best Female Singer by the ACMCO (Association des Chroniqueurs de Musique du Congo).

-M'bilia Bel reconstituted her orchestra and dance group with Kembo Idrissa, who accompanied her in her VIP productions and rehearsed with Zaïko Langa Langa at Kimpwanza bar in the Kasa-Vubu commune.
+Mbilia Bel reconstituted her orchestra and dance group with Kembo Idrissa, who accompanied her in her VIP productions and rehearsed with Zaïko Langa Langa at Kimpwanza bar in the Kasa-Vubu commune.
 With her group, she embarked on a major tour in East Africa and Gabon, then Scandinavia.
 In 1998, she also participated in the production of Souzy Kasseya's song "Tokufa Pona Congo" alongside Wenge Musica Maison Mère, Jimmy Mbonda, Jolino Kiezowa, Général Defao, Tshala Muana, Paul Ndombe, Jossart N'Yoka Longo, Antoine Wendo Kolosoy, Lassa Lacolyte, Adamo Ekula, Pépé Kallé, and King Kester Emeneya.
 She also appeared on Général Defao's album Copinage.